8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] stock data dialog, put in create currentMy, create unit and the units files as well where you can edit inventory items not the unit file as in sales
 - [ ] how do csis go to customers
-- [x] admin - display punch clock values so admin can easily do payroll
 - [ ] when creating currentMYModels make sure they attach to the dealer in the database
 - [ ] need to update create currentMY page
-- [x] need to add finance buffer somewhere in admin
 - [ ] need to do quick walkthrough video from main site for dealers to look at
 - [ ] need to update admin due to schema change for DealRequest or whever deal requests are done
 - [ ] unicorn search needs to be completed
-- [x] started on creating my own pdf me

 - [ ] -------- CALENDAR --------
 - [ ] time presets - service appointment setter
 - [ ] chart filter - end of day reports, reports, leaderboasrd, sales stats
 - [ ] for service calendar for service writer, use with time presets, but put the presets in the footer x the amount of mechanices, first col would be tech 1 second col would be tech 2 so they can see all of their techs appts at once and have the workorder display on the right side the full length so they can quickly roll through events
-- [x] redo tech cal
-- [x] service cal, have calendar on the left with the options of filtering, then everything to the right each column will be a technician, and displays each of their appointments through out the day, do custom drag and drop
 - [ ] need to create action and add forms to on drop and such for service calendar
 - [ ] redo service right sidebar
 - [ ] neeed to add communications abilties to mobile sales dashboard
-- [x] disable right sidebar for mobile?